MicrosoftDocs/azure-devops-docs/release-notes/2018/sep-10-azure-devops-launch.md

 The single service that was Visual Studio Team Services (VSTS) is now becoming our new set of [Azure DevOps](https://azure.microsoft.com/services/devops/) services.
 Throughout our documentation, websites, and in-product you'll start to notice new icons and names for Azure DevOps all up and each of our services within Azure DevOps.

-- [**Azure Pipelines**](https://azure.microsoft.com/services/devops/pipelines/) to continuously build, test, and deploy to any platform and cloud
+- [**Azure Pipelines**](https://azure.microsoft.com/services/devops/pipelines/) to continuously build, test, and deploy to any platform and cloud.
 - [**Azure Boards**](https://azure.microsoft.com/services/devops/boards/) for powerful work management.
 - [**Azure Artifacts**](https://azure.microsoft.com/services/devops/artifacts/) for Maven, npm, and NuGet package feeds.
 - [**Azure Repos**](https://azure.microsoft.com/services/devops/repos/) for unlimited cloud-hosted private Git repos.